Watch Movies and Analyze Literature in this High School English Course

-This complete, one-year high school English course uses classic movies on video to introduce and study the elements of literary analysis.
+This complete, one-year high school English course uses classic movies on video to introduce and examine the elements of literary analysis.
 Student discussion and composition questions are provided for each of 17 lessons, several of which can also be used to supplement studies in grades 7 and 8.
-Also included are an extensive teacher’s guide/answer key, plot summaries, glossary of literary terms, and final exam.
+Also included are an extensive teacher’s guide/answer key, plot summaries, a glossary of literary terms, and a final exam.

-The Movies as Literature course will not only give students the tools to appreciate good books more fully, but will equip them with the ability to discern underlying messages in movies rather than simply absorb them.
+The Movies as Literature course will not only give students the tools to appreciate good books, but will equip them with the ability to discern underlying messages in movies rather than just absorb them.

 The following 17 movies are covered by Movies As Literature: Shane, Friendly Persuasion, The Quiet Man, Arsenic and Old Lace, The Music Man, E.T. the Extra-Terrestrial, The Maltese Falcon, Rear Window, Emma, The Philadelphia Story, The Journey of August King, To Kill A Mockingbird, A Raisin in the Sun, Raiders of the Lost Ark, Henry V, A Man For All Seasons, and Chariots of Fire.

 Scripted lessons give the teacher and confidence.
 The first part of this book is a copy of the Student Workbook without spaces for answers.
 The Teacher’s Guide lessons are found in the second part and are about 200 of the total pages.